Savory, smoky grilled mushrooms need to be on every low-carb BBQ menu.

 - Wipe mushrooms clean with a damp paper towel.

-- Cut in half and toss with remaining ingredients.
+- Cut in half and toss with garlic, vinegar, olive oil, balsamic, lemon juice, and salt and pepper.
 Marinate at least 10 minutes or up to 1 hour, no longer.

 - Preheat grill to medium high heat.